- 1. Introduction

 7. Taking Action

 Staff should follow local safeguarding procedures and involve a discussion / meeting to plan who takes what action.
 This must include the police whose role is to investigate crimes that have been committed, collect evidence and – where they believe they have a case – present to the Crown Prosecution Service to decide whether it is appropriate to charge individuals.
 If there is no law enforcement action against alleged perpetrators, it allows them to further traumatise current victims and groom new ones.
-This has a significant impact on families of victims, who feel unable to help their child / sibling, or may be victims of bullying and intimidation from the perpetrators themselves (see Safeguarding Adults Procedures).
+This has a significant impact on families of victims, who feel unable to help their child / sibling, or may be victims of bullying and intimidation from the perpetrators themselves (see Safeguarding Enquiries Process).

 7.1 Post-abuse support